Skip to main content

 The practical application of these rights can be seen in the enhanced transparency that state laws mandate.
 Businesses are now required to provide clear and conspicuous notices at or before the point of collection, informing you of the categories of personal information they are collecting and the purposes for which they will be used.

 This means you should no longer be in the dark about how your wellness data is being leveraged.
-This increased transparency is a direct result of the shift in legal thinking that represent ∞ a move toward a model where individuals are given the information and the means to make informed decisions about their personal data.
+This increased transparency is a direct result of the shift in legal thinking that state privacy laws represent ∞ a move toward a model where individuals are given the information and the means to make informed decisions about their personal data.

-This new paradigm of is still evolving, with more states introducing their own legislation each year.
+This new paradigm of data privacy is still evolving, with more states introducing their own legislation each year.
 This creates an increasingly complex compliance landscape for businesses, but it also signals a growing recognition of the importance of protecting personal information in the digital age.

 The journey to reclaim vitality and function is a personal one, and the legal framework is slowly but surely catching up to the idea that the data generated on that journey should be treated with the same level of care and respect as the individual who created it.